geodynamics/pylith/docs/developer/contributing/new-material.md

 `Material` is responsible for the terms in the governing equations associated with the domain (i.e., volume integrals in a 3D domain and surface integrals in a 2D domain).
 A separate object implements the bulk rheology for a specific governing equation.
-{numref}`fig-developer-material-classes` shows the objects used to implement multiple rheologies for the elasticity equation: an isotropic, linear elastic rheology for incompressible elasticity, and an isotropic, linear elastic rheology for poroelasticity.
+{numref}`fig-developer-contributing-material-classes` shows the objects used to implement multiple rheologies for the elasticity equation: an isotropic, linear elastic rheology for incompressible elasticity, and an isotropic, linear elastic rheology for poroelasticity.
 The `Elasticity` object describes the physics for the elasticity equation, including the pointwise functions and flags for turning on optional terms (such as inertia) in the governing equation, and `RheologyElasticity` defines the interface for bulk elastic rheologies.

-:::{figure-md} fig-developer-material-classes
+:::{figure-md} fig-developer-contributing-material-classes
 <img src="figs/classdiagram_material.*" alt="Hierarchy for Material related classes." width="450px"/>

 Class diagram for the implementation of governing equations and bulk rheologies.